-Home Occupations 1 for each 200 square feet, or part of floor area used for home occupation Independent Living Facilities 1 space for unit, plus one space per employee on maximum shift, plus 1 for ever units for guest parking Manufacturing, Research and Development Laboratories, Light Industry, Prototype Production 1 for each employee on the maximum working shift Medical Offices 1 space per 200 square feet of gross floor area Medical Rehabilitation Nursing Home 1 space per employee at the maximum shift plus 1 space per 10 beds.
+Home Occupations 1 for each 200 square feet, or part of floor area used for home occupation Independent Living Facilities 1 space for unit, plus one space per employee on maximum shift, plus 1 for every units for guest parking Manufacturing, Research and Development Laboratories, Light Industry, Prototype Production 1 for each employee on the maximum working shift Medical Offices 1 space per 200 square feet of gross floor area Medical Rehabilitation Nursing Home 1 space per employee at the maximum shift plus 1 space per 10 beds.
 Mini Storage 1 space per 1000 square feet of gross floor area including all storage areas Motels/ Hotels 1 space for each unit plus 1 space for each employee on the maximum shift, for hotels or motels with restaurants or conference centers, add the required parking for the additional uses.
-Museum 1 space per employee on the maximum shift plus 1 space per 1000 square feet of gross floor area Professional Offices 1 space per 300 square feet of gross floor area Professional/Tech Park 3 for each 1,000 square feet of gross floor area Recreation Facility 1 space for each 300 square feet. of gross floor area (excluding storage, maintenance, and mechanical utility areas) Restaurants, Bars , Night Clubs 1 for each three seats Retail Stores, Store Groups Shops other than offices, etc 1 space for each 300 square feet of gross floor area for buildings less than 30,000 square feet, 1 space for each 500 sq. ft. of gross floor area for buildings over 30,000 square feet Schools - Elementary and Junior High 1 for each 15 classroom seats Schools - Senior High Schools - Private Dormitories 1 for each 5 classroom seats 1 for each 4 beds Sexually Oriented Business 1 space per 300 square feet of gross floor area Theater 1 for each 3.5 seats Wholesale Establishments Warehouses 1 for each employee in the maximum shift; the total parking area shall not be less than 25 percent of the building floor area on the same lot with such building, off-street loading berths or unloading berths.
+Museum 1 space per employee on the maximum shift plus 1 space per 1000 square feet of gross floor area Professional Offices 1 space per 300 square feet of gross floor area Recreation Facility 1 space for each 300 square feet. of gross floor area (excluding storage, maintenance, and mechanical utility areas) Restaurants, Bars , Night Clubs 1 for each three seats Retail Stores, Store Groups Shops other than offices, etc 1 space for each 300 square feet of gross floor area for buildings less than 30,000 square feet, 1 space for each 500 sq. ft. of gross floor area for buildings over 30,000 square feet Schools - Elementary and Junior High 1 for each 15 classroom seats Schools - Senior High 1 for each 5 classroom seats Schools - Private Dormitories 1 for each 4 beds Sexually Oriented Business 1 space per 300 square feet of gross floor area Theater 1 for each 3.5 seats Wholesale Establishments Warehouses 1 for each employee in the maximum shift; the total parking area shall not be less than 25 percent of the building floor area

+5.6.7 Off-Street Loading: In any district, in connection with every building, or building group or part thereof thereafter erected and having a gross floor area of over 4,000 square feet or more, which is to be occupied by manufacturing, or commercial uses or other uses similarly requiring the receipt or distribution by vehicles of material or merchandise, there shall be provided and maintained, on the same lot with such building, off-street loading berths or unloading berths.
 The required number of loading/unloading berths shall be determined in accordance with the applicable terms of the 'Site Plan Review Regulations'.

-5.6.7 Off-Street Loading: In any district, in connection with every building, or building group or part thereof thereafter erected and having a gross floor area of over 4,000 square feet or more, which is to be occupied by manufacturing, or commercial uses or other uses similarly requiring the receipt or distribution by vehicles of material or merchandise, there shall be provided and maintained,